-- 28. There are 3 sets of size tests set out in Schedule 3 to the new CO which are used to define the following types of entity for the purposes of the reporting exemption: - (a) small guarantee companies (or a group of small guarantee companies); - (b) small private companies (or a group of small private companies); - (c) larger "eligible" private companies (or a group of "eligible" companies).
+- 28. There are 4 sets of size tests set out in Schedule 3 to the new CO which are used to define the following types of entity for the purposes of the reporting exemption: - (a) small guarantee companies (or a group of small guarantee companies which may include non-Hong Kong body corporates); - (b) small private companies (or a group of small private companies which may include non-Hong Kong body corporates); - (c) larger "eligible" private companies (or a group of "eligible" companies which may include non-Hong Kong body corporates); - (d) mixed group (being a group comprising a mix of (i) one or more small and/or eligible private companies and (ii) one or more small guarantee companies) which may include non-Hong Kong body corporates.

-As explained in paragraph 22 above, consistent with section 141D of the predecessor CO, private companies which do not have subsidiaries and are not a subsidiary of another company do not need to meet any size test in order to qualify under section 359(1)(b) of the new CO, provided that each year-they obtain 100% approval-agreement from their shareholders for the financial year.
+As explained in paragraph 22 above, consistent with section 141D of the predecessor CO, private companies which do not have subsidiaries and are not a subsidiary of another company do not need to meet any size test in order to qualify under section 359(1)(b) of the new CO, provided that they obtain 100% agreement from their shareholders for the financial year.

 29. If a parent is not exempt from preparing consolidated financial statements in accordance with section 379(3) of the new CO, then the parent, each company in the group and the group of which it is the parent as a whole must meet the relevant size tests in order for the parent to prepare consolidated financial statements in accordance with the SME-FRS.
-Further details of the exemption from preparing consolidated financial statements are set out in section 19 of the SME-FRS.

-Meeting the size tests in the first year that the new Companies Ordinance applies
+Meeting the size tests in the first year that the new Companies Ordinance applied

-- 30. Sub-section (2) of each of sections 361 to 366 of the new CO (as applicable) sets out the transitional requirements which apply in the first financial year after the new CO comes into operation, i.e. in the first financial year beginning on or after 3 March 2014.
-In accordance with sub-section (2) of each of sections 361 to 366 of the new CO (as applicable), the entity will qualify for the reporting exemption for the first financial year beginning on or after 3 March 2014 if it meets the relevant size tests: - (a) in that first financial year; and/or - (b) in the immediately preceding financial year.
+- 30. Sub-section (2) of each of sections 361 to 366 of the new CO (as applicable) sets out the transitional requirements which applied in the first financial year after the new CO first came into operation, i.e. in the first financial year which began on or after 3 March 2014.
+In accordance with sub-section (2) of each of sections 361 to 366 of the new CO (as applicable), the entity qualified for the reporting exemption for the first financial year beginning on or after 3 March 2014 if it met the relevant size tests: - (a) in that first financial year; or - (b) in the immediately preceding financial year.

-If the entity qualifies in the first financial year in accordance with the above, it will continue to qualify until it is disqualified in accordance with sub-section (4) or (5) (as set out in paragraphs 32 and 33 below).
+If the entity qualified in the first financial year in accordance with the above, it will have continued to qualify until it is disqualified in accordance with sub-section (4) or (5) (as set out in paragraphs 32 and 33 below).